Erotemic/crall-thesis-2017/newchap4_algos.md

 * Priority is based on matching probability.
 Non-matching edges are considered next, and not-comparable edges are considered last because they add the least amount of information.
 Reviewing positive edges first is strictly better for minimizing the number of reviews.
+See [Proof-1].
 * If the user stops reviewing all other edges are considered not matched because it is much more likely for a random edge to be negative than positive.